 To improve visualization of the surgical field and surgical dexterity, the senior authors employed a novel approach, utilizing both the Da Vinci Xi robot (with a 30-degree endoscope) and a 70-degree nasal endoscope.
 The surgical robot was equipped with Maryland bipolar forceps and a cautery spatula.
-The robotic surgeon was positioned at the robot console while the endonasal surgeon was positioned at the head of the operating room table; the latter acting as the assistant for the transoral robotic surgeon while visualizing the nasopharynx from above.
+The robotic surgeon was positioned at the robotic surgeon was positioned at the robotic surgeon was positioned at the head of the operating room table; the latter acting as the assistant for the transoral robotic surgeon while visualizing the nasopharynx from above.
 This setup was employed to view the nasopharynx and soft palate from both inferior and superior simultaneously (See Fig. 3A, B).